Driving Under Suspended License

 When a DUI conviction has led to a suspended license, penalties can be harsh for driving a car during the period of time when driving privileges are suspended.
 In fact, the first conviction of driving under a suspended license as a result of a DUI can carry up to six months’ time in the county jail and up to a $1,000 fine.
 Even if probation is granted in such a case, a court must impose a fine of at least 10 days’ imprisonment in a county jail.

 When you are faced with a charge of driving under a suspended license, you don’t have to deal with the challenges alone.
 Dedicated DUI defense attorney Karren Kenney will help you navigate the legal system and stand up for your rights.
 Before opening her own private practice, she rose to the level of Senior Deputy Public Defender and was honored with the title of Public Defender of the Year.
 Over the span of her legal career, Ms. Kenney has always dedicated herself to defending those charged with crimes, and has never prosecuted cases.
 As shown by her track record, she is dedicated to diligently representing clients who have been charged in virtually any type of criminal matter, from misdemeanors to felonies.
-If you or someone you know has been charged with driving under a suspended license, contact the Kenney Legal Defense Corporation.
-Located in Costa Mesa, our firm serves clients in and around cities such as Huntington Beach, Santa Ana, Irvine, and Los Angeles.
+If you or someone you know has been charged with driving under a suspended license, contact the Kenney Legal Defense.
+Our firm serves clients throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.